justinmahar/vscode-react-bootstrap-snippets/README.md

 [![Version](https://vsmarketplacebadge.apphb.com/version/justinmahar.react-bootstrap-snippets.svg)](https://marketplace.visualstudio.com/items?itemName=justinmahar.react-bootstrap-snippets)

-It's finally here!
-350+ [React-Bootstrap](https://react-bootstrap.github.io/) snippets for VS Code.
+This extension includes 386 [React-Bootstrap](https://react-bootstrap.github.io/) snippets for VS Code.

-These snippets make building apps with React-Bootstrap an absolute pleasure.
+Build apps with React-Bootstrap at your fingertips.

 This extension supports:

 - 🙌 All `react-bootstrap` components.
-The complete package.
+The complete picture.
-- 💁‍♀️ `import` snippets, for quick and easy importing.
+- 📦 `import` snippets, for quick and easy importing.
-- 🙋‍♂️ Example snippets from the docs for convenience.
+- 💁‍♀️ Example snippets from the docs for convenience.

 **Just type `rb` and press <kbd>Ctrl</kbd>+<kbd>Space</kbd> for autocompletion.
 VS Code will autocomplete the component you need.**

 ![Demo](./images/demo.gif)

-Want to see what's included and more demo gifs?
-Scroll on!
+Read below for more information and gif demos.

 ## 📚 Supported languages (file extensions)
 - JavaScript (.js)